Buildings and architecture of Brighton and Hove: Seafront architecture

-Transport and other architecture
+Transport infrastructure

 Brighton railway station, a Grade II*-listed structure, was built in two parts.
 Most of David Mocatta's stuccoed Italianate building of 1841 survives—albeit hidden by H.E.
 Wallis's extensions of 1882–83.
 He added an elaborate iron porte-cochère over the forecourt and an impressive curved train shed, 21 bays and 597 ft long, at the rear.
 Its glazed three-span roof is supported on octagonal fluted columns.
 F.D.
 Bannister, the chief architect of the London, Brighton and South Coast Railway (LBSCR), made other alterations at the same time, such as removing an entrance colonnade designed by Mocatta.
 The modern entrance has round-arched windows and doorways which recall its design.
 The roof was comprehensively restored in 1999–2000.
 Elsewhere in the city, the stations at Hove (original building), Kemp Town (demolished), London Road and Portslade were built to a common design in the 1850s–1870s.
 The "stately" two-storey buildings are Italianate, reminiscent of a Tuscan villa, and have symmetrical layouts.
 London Road station, by W. Sawyer in 1877, also has a wide staircase leading up to its entrance.
 Moulsecoomb, newly built in 1980, was designed by the Chief Architect's Department of the Southern Region of British Railways.
 Intended to be difficult to vandalise, it has two "well-detailed" Swiss chalet-style wooden and tiled buildings linked by a footbridge.
 Preston Park's platform-level buildings were replaced in 1974 by flat-roofed timber and glass structures, although the yellow-brick street-level entrance survives.
 Aldrington has basic shelters emphasising "utility rather than elegance".